GMLC-TDC/HELICS/docs/user-guide/advanced_topics/dynamic_federations.md

 ## Dynamic Observer Federates

 A federate may declare itself to be an observer in the FederateInfo structure when a federate is declared.
 This can be done via the command line (`--observer`) or through a HELICS federate flag as shown below.
+This declares that the federate will only be receiving data, not sending any so there is no time dependency of any other federate to this one.

 C++: